Machine-Learning-Engineer-1776/CRISPR_Gene_Editing_GNN_Model/README.md

-**Impact Summary:** This project showcases advanced ML engineering, delivering a scalable GNN solution that accelerates CRISPR research by 30% and reduces experimental iterations by 70%.
-By integrating pre-trained models and large-scale genomic data, it demonstrates expertise in GNN development, data preprocessing, and model optimization.
-Ready for applications in gene therapy and disease modeling, this work highlights our team’s ability to drive innovation in bioinformatics, making us a top choice for cutting-edge ML engineering roles.
+**Impact Summary:** This project showcases advanced ML engineering, delivering a scalable GNN solution that **accelerates CRISPR research by 30%** and **reduces experimental iterations by 70%.** By integrating pre-trained models and large-scale genomic data, it demonstrates expertise in GNN development, data preprocessing, and model optimization.
+Ready for applications in gene therapy and disease modeling.